briancodes/ngx-routerlink-delay/README.md

 This will create a `dist/lib` folder with generated Angular module for distribution

+### Live Reload

+The library source (*lib/src*) is located alongside a ready-to-run *Angular ClI* project.
+The library module has been imported in `app.module.ts`, and is ready to roll as is.
+The project can be served with `ng serve`, and any changes made to the the directive source files in *lib/src* will trigger a live reload

-### Local symbolic npm link
+### Symbolic npm link

-For testing the bundled module locally, you can use `npm link`.
+For testing the *bundled* module locally, you can use `npm link`.
 You will firstly need to replace the `import` in `app.module.ts` as follows:

 ```javascript
 import { RouterLinkDelayModule } from '../../lib/src/router-link-delay.module';